mehrad31415/overthewire/README.md

 # overthewire
-These are the solutions to the over-the-wire bash scripting questions.
+These are the solutions to the over-the-wire bash scripting questions (currently in progress).

 The challenges can be found on https://overthewire.org/wargames/bandit<br>
 To learn bash scripting and working with the terminal the following resources are useful:<br>